classgraph/classgraph/README.md

 ### Tips

+**Use with Java 7:** FastClasspathScanner needs to be built with JDK 8, since [`MatchProcessors`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) are declared with a `@FunctionalInterface` annotation, which does not exist in JDK 7.
+However, the project can be compiled in Java 7 compatibility mode, which does not complain about these annotations.
+(There are no other Java 8 features in use in FastClasspathScanner currently.)
+If you need to build with JDK 1.7, you can always manually remove the `@FunctionalInterface` annotations from the MatchProcessors.

-**Calling from Java 7:** The usage examples above use lambda expressions (functional interfaces) from Java 8 for simplicity.
-However, at least as of JDK 1.8.0 r20, Java 8 features like lambda expressions and Streams incur a one-time startup penalty of 30-40ms the first time they are used.
-If this overhead is prohibitive, you can use the Java 7 version of Mechanism 1 (note that there is a different [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) class corresponding to each `.match...()` method, e.g. `.matchSubclassesOf()` takes a `SubclassMatchProcessor`):
+The usage examples shown above use lambda expressions (functional interfaces) from Java 8 in the Mechanism 1 examples for syntactic simplicity.
+The Java 7 equivalent is as follows (note that there is a different [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) class corresponding to each `.match...()` method, e.g. `.matchSubclassesOf()` takes a `SubclassMatchProcessor`):

 ```java
 new FastClasspathScanner("com.xyz.widget")